 Classifying simulated genes as locally adapted

 To evaluate the performance of different GEA methods, we needed to identify which genes contribute to local adaptation and which do not in our simulated data.
-While there were only 12 genes that were allowed to affect fitness in our simulations, not all of those need be used by the evolving population to create local adaptation.
+While there were only 12 genes that were allowed to affect fitness in our simulations, not all of those need be used by the evolving population to result in local adaptation.
 As described above, our simulations incorporated a stochastic mutation model so from replicate to replicate the genes that contributed to local adaptation varied and, in the case of stabilizing selection, so did the effect size of the alleles in those genes.
-We therefore needed to determine which genes contributed to local adaptation in each simulation replicate.
-Locally adapted have a positive covariance between its effects on fitness and the phenotypic optima across space.

-For simulations modelling directional selection, we identified locally adaptive genes based on the mean fitness of an allele.
-We calculated the mean fitness contributed by directionally selected alleles across the genome within each population.
-Our measure of local adaptation was the covariance between the fitness contributed by the alleles at a locus and the environment.
+For simulations modelling directional selection, we identified locally adapted genes based on the mean fitness of their alleles.
+For a given gene containing directionally selected alleles, our measure of local adaptation was the covariance between the mean fitness contributed by the selected allele in each population and the environment.

-For simulations modelling stabilizing selection, we identified locally adaptive genes based on the phenotypic effects of genes.
-For each gene with alleles that affect the phenotype, we calculated the additive phenotypic contribution across all individuals in the population.
-Our measure of local adaptation was the covariance between the additive phenotypic contribution of a gene and environmental variation (we refer to this as Cov(Phen, Env)).
+For simulations modelling stabilizing selection, we identified locally adapted genes based on the covariance of the environment and the phenotypic effects of their alleles, summed across all variant sites within each gene.
+For a given gene, we summed the additive phenotypic effects of all non-neutral variants and took the average for each population.
+Our measure of local adaptation for each gene was the covariance between that average additive phenotypic effect and environmental variation (we refer to this as Cov(Phen, Env)).

-Simulated populations exhibited local adaptation to the maps of environmental variation that we implemented.
-We defined locally adaptive genes as those with a covariance between fitness (or phenotype) and environment greater than 0.005.
+For both selection regimes, we defined locally adapted genes as those with a covariance between environment and allelic effect (in fitness or phenotypic terms) greater than 0.005.
 When assuming directional selection, an average of 6.35, 6.50 and 5.80 genes (out of 12) contained genetic variants that established and contributed to local adaptation for the BC map, the Gradient map and the Truncated map, respectively.
 In our simulations assuming stabilizing selection, individuals’ and population mean phenotypes closely matched the phenotypic optima of their local environment (Figure S2).
 The average numbers of genes contributing to local adaptation in individual replicates in these simulations were 7.15, 6.45 and 5.35 for the BC map, the Gradient map and the Truncated map, respectively.
 However, when analyzing stabilizing selection simulations, we calculated the proportion of the total Cov(Phen, env) explained by a particular set of genes rather the number of true positives.

 Analysis of simulation data

-We performed GEA on our simulated data using either Kendall’s τ, a rank correlation that does not model population structure, or BayPass, a commonly used package for estimating correlations between allele frequencies and environments which corrects for a population covariance matrix (Gautier 2015).
+We performed GEA on our simulated data using either Kendall’s τ-b (hereafter Kendall’s τ), a rank correlation that does not model population structure, or BayPass, which corrects for a population covariance matrix (Gautier 2015).
 For all analyses, except where specified, we analyzed data for a set of 40 randomly selected demes and sampled 50 individuals from each to estimate allele frequencies.
-We sampled individuals from the same set of demes for all analyses, these are shown in Figure S3.
+We sampled individuals from the same set of demes for all analyses, shown in Figure S3.
 Each simulation replicate included 1,000 genes, and after excluding alleles with a minor allele frequency less than 0.05 there was an average of 23.3 SNPs per gene.

-We performed GEA for individual SNPs from our simulated data using either a rank correlation that does not correct for population structure (Kendall’s τ-b, hereafter Kendall’s τ) and BayPass (v2.1; Gautier 2015).
 We ran BayPass following the "worked example" in section 5.1.2 of the manual provided with the software.